 To inform the design of payment models that better support plans and providers that care for patients with social risk factors, we examined the landscape of measurement of area-level indices.
 The report is composed of three interrelated environmental scans.
 The first scan examines indices of social risk that are used in research and policy to combine information on multiple domains of social risk into single composite measures.
 These measures primarily rely on population-based data, such as data collected by the U.S. Census Bureau.
 The second scan examines current measurement of social risk through policies and administrative systems.
 In this case, the measures are mostly used to allocate resources to high-need areas or recipients.
-The third scan examines how social risk measures of social risk, including models for paying providers or health plans or programs that provide targeted funding to providers and other organizations to build capacity to address patients' social needs.
+The third scan examines how social risk measures could be implemented through current health care payment models that incorporate measures of social risk, including models for paying providers or health plans or programs that provide targeted funding to providers and other organizations to build capacity to address patients' social needs.